 In this context – power is about fully owning the unique set of assets each of us holds, the ability to seize opportunity and self-advocate.
 It’s guilt-free comfort with prioritizing our interests.
 This includes the best interests of our team, project, business, and pursuit of purpose.

 Politics is deploying both savvy and instinct to navigate hierarchy and decision-making culture directed by these same good intentions.
 Simply put, it’s knowing how things get done.
 Often less represented in the distribution of power, women lack influence in how people are treated, how policy is built and how ideas are shaped.
 To increase our influence requires relationship building and listening skills as well as strategic thinking.

 We often choose to hang back and believe our good work, deep commitment, and quality of contribution will stand up and speak for itself.
 I know because I subscribed to that belief and many times it served me well but also at times left me unfulfilled and overlooked.

-In their new book “The Invisible Rules”, Paul Harrietha and Holly Catalfamo interview 50 Canadian Women Leaders including myself.
-It’s a good, crisp read and the message is clear – we will be more effective in combating gender inequity if we can shake self-limiting believes and advocate for ourselves.
-Beliefs that are engrained, socialized, and reinforced through our life journeys.
+In their book “The Invisible Rules”, Paul Harrietha and Holly Catalfamo interview 50 Canadian Women Leaders including myself.
+It’s a good, crisp read and the message is clear – we will be more effective in combating gender inequity if we can shake self-limiting beliefs and advocate for ourselves.
+Beliefs that are engrained, socialized and reinforced through our life journeys.